aamage20/Linux/Readme.md

 With practice, Vim becomes an indispensable tool for efficient text editing.
 This session equips you with the skills to navigate, edit, and manipulate text files confidently.

 ---
-# Day 9: Managing Users and Permissions in Linux
+# Managing Users and Permissions in Linux

 ## Overview of User and Permission Management
 User and permission management is essential for securing a Linux system and controlling access to resources.
 This involves creating, modifying, and managing users, groups, and permissions to ensure proper access control.